-This information notice is given pursuant to Article 13 of Legislative Decree 196/2003 - Code regarding the protection of personal data - and the guarantor's provision for the protection of personal data no. 229/2014 for those that interact with web services of the site.
+This information notice is given pursuant to Article.
+13 of General Data Protection Regulation 2016/679 (GDPR), Article 13 of Legislative Decree 196/2003 - Code regarding the protection of personal data - and the guarantor's provision for the protection of personal data no. 229/2014 for those that interact with web services of the site.

 The information applies only to the site in question and not to other websites accessed via links.

 Following consultation of this site, data relating to identified or identifiable persons may be processed.